pirayeh/paginationRecyclerView/README.md

 ```

-♻ to refresh RecyclerView call this method:
+♻ if need to clear all data from adapter and fetch again call the refresh() method from recyclerView :

 ```
 recyclerView.refresh();
 ```

 🖱 set item click listener
 ```